tonyfromundefined/nuxt-serverless/README.md

 $ aws configure
 ```

-> API Gateway addresses generated via CloudFront will result in a JavaScript error. (stage routing problem) Please use the below Serverless Framework Configuration to test by attaching Custom Domain
+> Auto generated URL (https://*.execute-api.aws-region-name.amazonaws.com/*) will result in a JavaScript error. (routing problem) Please use the Custom Domain

 ## Configuration